huertanix/plexius/README.md

 Plexius
 =======

-Plexius is an open hardware lifecam system for Flickr I built while waiting for Narrative to launch.
-It combines the familiar aesthetic of older forms of wearable technology (traditional cameras with neckstraps) with DIY open hardware futurism.
+Plexius is an open hardware lifecam system for Flickr I'm building while waiting for Narrative to launch.
+It combines the familiar look of older forms of wearable technology (traditional cameras with neck straps) with a DIY open hardware aesthetic.
 It also takes a photo every minute and uploads it to Flickr via wifi.

 Dependencies
 ============

-For the Plexius script, you'll want these things:
+For the Plexius code, you'll want these things:
 * Ruby 1.9
 * flickraw gem